tyowk/lavalink/README.md

     code: `$songInfo[title]`  // The action to take when the event is triggered.
 Here it will return the title of the song.
 }]
 ```

+---

+> [!note]
+> Make sure your events directory is separate from the commands directory.
+Otherwise, the events will not load.